nose-devs/nose/functional_tests/doc_tests/test_issue142/errorclass_failure.rst

     FAILED (DEPRECATED=2, SKIP=2, TODO=1)

-Without -v, the exception detail strings are only displayed if the error is not ignored (otherwise, there's no traceback)
+Without -v, the exception detail strings are only displayed if the error is not ignored (otherwise, there's no traceback).

     >>> run(argv=["nosetests", "--with-todo", misc_test],
     ...     plugins=[TodoPlugin(), Skip(), Deprecated()])